-The impacts of traps and lines on the benthic habitat are limited to the effects of line weights and traps on the seabed.
-To avoid excessive interaction with the seabed, traps are set separately and not attached to one another.
-In 2014, trap gear covered less than 0.0001% of the total fishery area.
-"Ghost fishing" (i.e. the continued fishing by lost traps) is not considered to be significant in terms of either its impact or occurrence.
-Underwater video observation of traps during commercial fishing operations in northern Australia has shown the unimpeded entry and exit of fish from traps of the same design as used in the fisheries targeting Crimson Snapper.
+Crimson Snapper are mainly targeted using fish traps and trawl gear.
+The impacts of fish traps on the benthic habitat are limited to the effects of fish traps on the seabed.
+To avoid excessive interaction with the seabed, fish traps are set separately and not attached to one another.
+In 2015, fish traps covered less than 0.0001 per cent of the total fishery area.
+"Ghost fishing" (i.e. the continued fishing by lost gear) of fish traps is not considered to be significant in terms of either its impact or occurrence.
+Underwater video observation of fish traps during commercial fishing operations in northern Australia has shown the unimpeded entry and exit of fish from fish traps of the same design as used in the fisheries targeting Crimson Snapper.
+There are few bycatch issues associated with using fish traps as most bycatch species are released alive.